ironcore-dev/dpservice/docs/development/debugging.md

 To provide a rudimentary packet analysis while the packet is being processed inside dp-service, there is a command-line tool provided by the repository called `dpservice-dump`.
 This allows you to see packet data as it travels through the DPDK graph (as opposed to only seeing ingress/egress packets using `tcpdump`).

 Be aware that this will produce large amounts of logs, so only use it for debugging and if possible, on a prepared traffic flow.

+## Debugging with coredumps
+Standard coredumps work nicely when dpservice is compiled with debug flags.
+But most of its data is hidden in hugepages.
+To include them in coredumps, flags need to be set in `/proc/<pid>/coredump_filter`.
+For the values see [man(5) core](https://man7.org/linux/man-pages/man5/core.5.html).

+Since this filter needs to be changed for each and every process, dpservice offers an optional argument `--debug-coredumps` which sets this automatically on process startup.

+> This can result in very large coredump files as hugepages take up many GiB of space.